openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 of a portgroup, the API will enforce that all ports in the portgroup have the same value in their physical network field.

-Updates to the the physical network field of ports will be restricted in the same way as for other connectivity related fields (link local connection, etc.)
+Updates to the physical network field of ports will be restricted in the same way as for other connectivity related fields (link local connection, etc.)
 - they will be restricted to nodes in the ``enroll``, ``inspecting`` and ``manageable`` states.